thrust26/twin-tiuna/README.md

 # Twin ("a literal twin-channeled cover")

+Note: This fork only optimizes the frequency mixing code so that it uses less cycles.
+Since the variable which is used in the original for the video output got optimized away and replaced with a different one, the video looks different.

 This is a source code to the Atari 2600 music demo "Twin".
 It also contains the code for the software pitch driver called TIunA which works by changing between two pitch registers at a very fast speed at the right time.
 It is located in